MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/prelude.md

 Where possible, the operations defined in the prelude which act on qubits allow for applying the `Controlled` variant, such that the target machine will perform the appropriate decomposition.

-All of the functions and operations defined in this portion of the prelude are in the @"microsoft.quantum.primitive" namespace, such that most Q# source files will have an `open Microsoft.Quantum.Intrinsic;` directive immediately following the initial namespace declaration.
+All of the functions and operations defined in this portion of the prelude are in the @"microsoft.quantum.intrinsic" namespace, such that most Q# source files will have an `open Microsoft.Quantum.Intrinsic;` directive immediately following the initial namespace declaration.

 ### Essential Classical Functions ###